attack happens when your heart muscle is starved of oxygen-rich

 How is a heart attack diagnosed?

-to the part of your heart that is starved of blood, which helps to
+blood supply to the part of your heart that is starved of blood,

-is not readily accessible then this will be given to you in
+to your heart.
+Sometimes this may be given to you in the

 In some types of heart attack people do not receive either of